Bangladesh famine of 1974: Overview

 After independence in 1971, Bangladesh's economy faced a crisis.
 According to Time magazine:

-Warnings of famine began in March 1974 when the price of rice rose sharply.
-In this month "widespread starvation started in Rangpur district", the region which would become one of three most afflicted.
+Suffering due to lack of food, shelter and medical care in Bangladesh had been highlighted before 1974, for example in campaigns for financial support highlighted by the philosopher Peter Singer in his article, Famine, Affluence, and Morality, published in 1972.
+Further warnings of famine began in March 1974 when the price of rice rose sharply.
+In this month "widespread starvation started in Rangpur district", the region which would become one of the three most afflicted.
 It had only been two years and three months since the end of the war for Bangladeshi independence (December 1971) and the country's formal creation.
 In many ways, Bangladesh's new state and devastated infrastructure and markets were wholly unprepared to deal with the situation.
 Corruption among the newly appointed officials was rampant and widespread.
 In April, though government officials reiterated that the crisis would be temporary, rice prices continued to rise sharply and reports of starvation became more widespread.
-From April to July, Bangladesh was hit by heavy rainfall and a series of devastating floods along the Brahmaputra river, with notably destructive incidents in May, July; the ability of the rice crops to survive this was reduced by the growing monoculture of HYV rice.
-In addition, neighbouring India declined to co-operate with the government of Bangladesh.
+From April to July, Bangladesh was hit by heavy rainfall and a series of devastating floods along the Brahmaputra river, with notably destructive incidents in May, July; the ability of the rice crops to survive this was reduced by the growing monoculture of high-yielding varieties (HYV) of rice.
+In addition, neighbouring India declined to cooperate with the government of Bangladesh.
 Rice crops were devastated and prices rocketed.
-In October rice prices peaked and conditions eased by November 1974 as foreign aid and the winter crop arrived.
+In October, rice prices peaked and conditions eased by November 1974 as foreign aid and the winter crop arrived.
 The famine was officially over by December, though "excess" mortality (e.g. by disease) continued well into the following year, as is the case with most famines.
 More people suffered in the rural areas due to starvation.
-Generally, regional famine intensity was correlated to flood exposure and no doubt the floods exacerbated the famine.
-However, though warnings of famine began long before the flood (as demonstrated above), it is to the floods which the famine is popularly blamed.
+Regional famine intensity was generally correlated with flood exposure, as floods exacerbated the famine.
+Though warnings of famine began long before the flood (as demonstrated above), it is the floods that are popularly blamed for the famine.